April 7-11, 2025

 -

-April 1Moment of Silence Dedication for the Field of Flags Display 10:50am • Field South of The Plaza | Sponsored by the Social and Behavioral Sciences Department of Colorado Mesa University and constructed by many volunteers, the Field of Flags display on the campus green southwest of the University Center presents over 2,000 flags representing the major groups targeted by the Nazis during World War II, including Jews, Poles, Soviet citizens, homosexuals, communists/socialists, Jehovah’s Witnesses, Freemasons, Roma, Sinti, and the disabled.
+Mon, Apr 7Moment of Silence Dedication for the Field of Flags Display 10:50am • Field South of the Plaza | Sponsored by the Social and Behavioral Sciences Department of Colorado Mesa University and constructed by both campus and community volunteers, the Field of Flags display on the green southwest of the University Center presents over 2,000 flags representing the major groups targeted by the Nazis during World War II, including Jews, Poles, Soviet citizens, homosexuals, communists/socialists, Jehovah’s Witnesses, Freemasons, Roma, Sinti, and the disabled.
 Each flag represents 5,000 individuals and the colors match the various known schemes used by the Nazis.
-Flags will be displayed the entire week, from Monday, April 1 through Saturday, April 6.
-Grand Junction Pipe and Supply generously donated the flags.
-Members of the Genders and Sexuality Alliance originally created the posted signs with details about the Field of Flags.

 -